underlay/styx/docs/QUERYING.md

 ![](variable.svg)

-Here, all constraints have been grouped together under their respective variables, which now form the nodes of the graph (previously the nodes were RDF _terms_, including ground IRIs and literals).
+Here, all constraints have been grouped together under their respective variables, which now form the nodes of the graph (previously the nodes were RDF _terms_, including ground IRIs and literals, but now they are conceptual sets of _independent constraints_).
 The edges between the variables now represent _mutual constraint_ - the presence of at least one triple referencing both variables.
 The undirectness of this constraint graph is important: all of the tables Styx keeps lets it index triples in any direction, which means that this constraint graph can be _solved in any order_.
 Either value of a 2nd-degree constraint can be "propagated" to the other just as easily.

 The high-level strategy from this point is to sort the variables into "solve order", and then incrementally seek to the first universally-satisfying set of assignments, backtracking when necessarily.